 - Case must be an open Mississippi child support case. - Both parties, NonCustodial Parent (NCP) and Custodial Parent (CP) must reside in Mississippi and have valid Mississippi mailing addresses - Case must have at least one child under 18 years of age. - Case must have a valid, verified Social Security Number (SSN).
-If the SSN is a temporary SSN, the immigration indicator must be checked. - Only the NCP can request access and visitation services. - Referrals will be made to the appropriate FFRC based on the NCP's county. - A MDHS-MAV-P 001, Intake Form, must be completed by MAV-P and/or FFRC staff on each client to document the immediate service request. - The MDHS-MAV-P 002, Access and Visitation Application, is completed by each client requesting assistance from MAV-P. Completion of the application confirms that FFRC staff should contact the client for mediation and/or visitation issues.
-This form can be found online on the MDHS website, and can also be given to the client by CSS at any local child support office.
+If the SSN is a temporary SSN, the immigration indicator must be checked. - Emphasis is on providing services to the noncustodial parent, but both parents can request access and visitation services. - The MDHS-MAVP 001, 002, 003 Access and Visitation Application, can be completed by each client requesting assistance from MAVP.
+Completion of the application confirms that

+MAVP staff should contact the client for parenting time/visitation assistance, mediation, or any other AV service.
+This form can be found online on the MDHS-MAVP web page, and can also be given to the client by Young Williams at any local Child Support office.